GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 2.1.1 Artificial Intelligent

 As a designer, my beginning understand of Artificial Intelligent is a robots as smart as human.
 This technology sounds obscure to understand and far from designer's daily job and life.
 It is a branch of computer science which is very different from design or natural science field.
-However, we used this technology almost everywhere in our life.
+However, we used this technology almost everywhere in our life in this modern world.
 For example, the auto drive car, the Amazon recommend advertisements, the weather forecast prediction, the postal code recognize system from postal office, and all the voice assistance like Siri, google assistant, Alexa.
 They are all artificial intelligence.
 There is huge potential that AI will broadly be employed by every industry and replace most of the human labor, especially in financial industry.
-Landscape design field will not escape this revolution.
-Imagine in the future, artificial intelligent program could provide the best design solutions and various design styles with simple input of big data of the site.
-It is important to understand this technology and its possibilities as a temporary designer facing the pressure of application of new technology.
+Landscape design may not be able to escape from this revolution.
+Imagine the future, artificial intelligent program could provide the best design solutions and various design styles with simple input of big data of the site and key words of design concept without any human efforts.
+There is no more designers but design developers instead at that time.
+As a temporary designer facing to the pressure of application of new technology, it is important to understand the trending technologies and their possibilities.

 Let's start with the definition and brief history of Artificial Intelligent.
-Artificial Intelligent basically is ... .
-The concept became popular because of the Alpha go win the game with international chess master.
-It was considered as a monument of articial Intelligent.
+"In computer science, artificial intelligence (AI), sometimes called machine intelligence, is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans."
+Artificial intelligence was founded as academic discipline in 1956.
+It had "AI winter" in 1970s.
+In the early 1980s, the research was revived by the commercial success of expert systems.
+From late 1990s to early 21st century, AI began to successfully deployed for logistics, data mining, medical diagnosis and other areas.
+This concept became extremely hot in 2015, because of the AlphaGo beating a human professional Go player without handicap on a full-sized 19x19 board.
+It was considered as a monument of artificial Intelligent.

+Since the booming of new advanced machine learning / deep learning models and methods, AI is the fast changing field having new progress from day to day.
+Even as a professional developer, may not always master the up-to-date knowledge.
+For a designer, it is not necessary to master how to build an AI model, but learning how it works generally, and how to use it in current work situation.

 (What is the Tuling Test? ...)